cczjy/Task-Organized-System/README.md

       ```

 3.  **Build and Run**
+    in the main folder run the following code:
     ```bash
-    ./gradlew bootRun
+        java -jar demo-0.0.1-SNAPSHOT.jar
     ```

-4.  **Access the Application**
+5.  **Access the Application**
-    - The backend will start on `http://localhost:8080`.
+    - The backend will start on `http://localhost:8081`.
     - Open the frontend `index.html` (or serve via a simple HTTP server) to interact with the API.

 ## 🔌 API Documentation Examples